Highest Paying Doctor Specialties in Australia

 Procedural and Surgical Specialties

-Surgical specialties have traditionally been among the highest earning fields in Australian medicine.
-Orthopaedic surgery, neurosurgery, cardiothoracic surgery, plastic surgery, and ophthalmology are commonly cited among the top-earning disciplines.
-The combination of lengthy training, high procedural volumes in private practice, and strong demand for services creates a remuneration profile that typically exceeds most other medical fields.
+Surgical specialties have long been among the highest earners in Australian medicine.
+Orthopaedic surgery, neurosurgery, cardiothoracic surgery, plastic surgery, and ophthalmology are consistently cited at the top.
+Lengthy training, high procedural volumes in private practice, and strong demand all combine to produce a pay profile that exceeds most other fields.

 Anaesthetics